 Skip to main content

-In this section, we will briefly discuss the theorem that states when a second order linear ode has power series solutions.
+In this section, we will briefly discuss the theorems that state when a second order linear ODE has power series solutions.

 If \((z-z_0) p(z)\) and \((z-z_0)^2 q(z)\) are analytic, then the point \(z_0\) is called a regular singular point or regular singularity.